Krymancer/basic-repl-zig/README.md

-# BASIC REPL wirtten in Zig
+# REPL wirtten in Zig

-Learning zig by creating a BASIC REPL, maybe a compiler?
+Learning zig by creating a basic REPL, maybe a compiler?
 Who knows

 ## References